InsightSoftwareConsortium/ITKSphinxExamples/src/Core/Common/IterateRegionWithAccessToIndexWithoutWriteAccess/Documentation.rst

-Iterate Region In Image With Access To Index Without Write Access
+Iterate Region in Image With Access to Index Without Write Access
 =================================================================

 .. index::